Oxford comma: why comma before ‘and’, ‘or’ is necessary

 - I love reggae, jazz, hip-hop and rock and roll.

-1 shows that ‘rock and roll’ is a single genre of music, different from ‘hip-hop’; 2 might suggest that ‘hip-hop and rock’ is a genre, different from ‘roll’, or any other combination.
+1 shows that ‘rock and roll’ is a single genre of music, different from ‘hip-hop’; 2 might suggest that ‘hip-hop and rock’ is a genre, different from ‘roll’, or all three form one single genre.

 Let’s look at yet another example: